-- Do you cover or provide benefits for day care and/or care in the community, for example, in the Dean Clinics?
-If so, what are the benefits?
-Will I be required to pay a shortfall for day care or treatment in the Dean Clinics and if so, how much?
+- Do you cover or provide benefits for day care and/or care in the community (for example, in the Dean Clinics)?
+If so, what are these benefits?
+Will I be required to pay a shortfall for day care or treatment in the Dean Clinics and, if so, how much?

-- Do you provide cover for adolescents in the Willow Grove service operated by St Patrick’s Mental Health Services?
+- Do you provide cover for adolescents in the Willow Grove Adolescent Unit in St Patrick’s Mental Health Services?

-- Is there any waiting period in relation to claiming mental healthcare benefits if I join or switch my policy?
+- Is there a waiting or exclusion period before I can claim mental healthcare benefits if I join or switch my policy?

 Continue to…Testimonials & Stories